keidarcy/terraform-aws-cost-anomaly-detection-alert/README.md

 - SNS Topic with required policies
 - AWS Chatbot configuration (optional)
 - IAM roles and policies for AWS Chatbot (when Slack integration is enabled)
+- EMAIL subscription for SNS (when email address is provided)

 ## Inputs